Construction Technologies » Heating, Ventilation & Air-Conditioning

 Overview

-The HVAC program teaches students how to install and fix heating and air conditioning systems.
-These systems help keep homes, schools, and other buildings comfortable.
-Students learn how to connect pipes and wires, follow safety rules, and work with tools and machines used in the field.
+The HVAC program teaches students how to install, repair, and maintain heating and cooling systems.
+These systems keep homes, schools, and other buildings comfortable year-round.
+Students learn to connect piping and wiring, follow safety rules, and use tools and machines common in the HVAC field.

 What You’ll Learn